openmultiplayer/web/frontend/docs/scripting/functions/NPC_RemovePointFromPath.md

 - Removing a point will shift all subsequent points down by one index
 - If the specified index is out of bounds, the function will return `false`
 - You cannot remove points from an invalid path
-- Useful for dynamic path editing and optimization

 ## Related Functions